misaka10843/server/CONTRIBUTING.md

 Currently, we use [`just`](https://github.com/casey/just?tab=readme-ov-file#global-justfile) to manager scripts.
 You can find the scripts in [`.justfile`](.justfile)

-You need to register an atlas account end login to use the triggers features.
+You need to register an atlas account and login to use the triggers features.
 ```shell
 atlas login
 ```
+If you do not have any organization, you can request admin to join touhou-cloud-music atlas organization.

 To apply migrations, run `just db_all`.